prjemian/pyRestTable/README.rst

 **pyRestTable** provides support for writing tables in the format of reStructured Text [#]_ from Python programs.
-(It provides no command-line or GUI program itself; it should be used within a Python program.)
+(It provides no command-line or GUI program itself -- no "entry points"; it should be used within a Python program.)

 * Import the pyRestTable package
 * Create the Table() instance